 - the Multi-Member approach recommended by the 2004 BC Citizens’ Assembly on Electoral Reform

-- the Top-Up approach recommended by the 2004 Law Commission and the recent federal Electoral Reform Commission
+- the Top-Up approach recommended by the 2004 Law Commission and the NDP and Green Party members of the recent federal Electoral Reform Commission

-- the Combined Multi-Member & Top-Up approach also recommended by the federal ERC
+- the Combined Multi-Member & Top-Up approach also recommended by the NDP and Green Party members of the federal ERC

 Multi-Member systems are ‘small region’ systems in which several current ridings are grouped together and a set of MPs or MLAs elected who reflect the diversity of voters in the region.
 The Single Transferable Vote (STV) variant was used at the municipal level in all four western provinces and in several major cities (Edmonton, Calgary, Winnipeg) at the provincial level until as late as the 1970s.
 It is presently used at all levels of government in Ireland, for the Northern Irish Parliament, in Scottish local government elections, in several Australian states and the Senate, in some New Zealand cities, in Cambridge and Minneapolis in the USA, and most recently has been authorized for use in Ontario cities and towns.